About my art-making processes

 "Raining Tools" from "Future ReCollections" solo show at West Gallery, Quay Arts 2017

 Drawing is an important part of my art practice, often as a reflective, time-based activity.
-My installations are either drawing or gum-strip based.
 I use a wide range of drawing media and methods, physical and digital.

 Charcoal & tissue installation "Truncations" solo show ARCH Window Gallery, Ryde 2022 H:2.6m W:2.3m D:1.4m